Snaefellsnes Peninsula – Iceland in a Nutshell

 Located in western Iceland between the capital city Reykjavik and Westfjords, Snaefellsnes is known for its incredibly beautiful landscapes, making it a perfect getaway destination for locals and travellers alike.
 In fact, it is the only part of the beautiful country where you get to witness all the unique elements of nature that too within a few hours’ drive.
 From unscathed lava fields, sharp glaciers and active volcanoes, to hazardous cliffs and beaches (both black and white), this mystical peninsula offers a miniature version of Iceland.

 How to reach Snaefellsnes

 The best way to reach Snæfellsnes Peninsula is either by taking a tour that starts in Reykjavík or self-driving through the picturesque Icelandic terrains.
-A small group day tour that covers all the attractions on the peninsula might be right for you (click here) and for those who want to further explore the area a 2 day guided tour might be more fitting (click here).
+A small group day tour that covers all the attractions on the peninsula might be right for you.

 You need to take Route 1 and head north till you reach Borgarnes—a small yet scenic town, almost 70 km away from Reykjavik.
 From Borgarnes, you need to follow signs and instructions mentioned at the roundabout to reach Road 54 (Snaefellsnesvegur).
 Depending on what you want to visit first, you may plan your drive accordingly.